2020 Chattanooga Red Wolves SC season

-The 2020 Chattanooga Red Wolves SC season is the second season in the soccer team's history, where they compete in the third division of American soccer, USL League One, the second season of that competition.
+The 2020 Chattanooga Red Wolves SC season was the second season in the soccer team's history, where they compete in the third division of American soccer, USL League One, the second season of that competition.
 Chattanooga Red Wolves SC will also participate in the 2020 U.S. Open Cup.
-Chattanooga Red Wolves SC will play their home games at CHI Memorial Stadium in East Ridge, Tennessee, United States, moving from their previous stadium, David Stanton Field.
+Chattanooga Red Wolves SC played their home games at CHI Memorial Stadium in East Ridge, Tennessee, United States, moving from their previous stadium, David Stanton Field.
 Matches were played under reduced capacity due to the ongoing COVID-19 pandemic and stadium construction.